Antiz96/Linux-Desktop/WSL/Arch-Linux-WSL.md

 Arch.exe config --default-user rcandau #Make Arch log into our regular user at launch instead of root
 ```

-Back to Arch, enable color and parallel download in pacman :
+Back to Arch, enable color and parallel downloads in pacman :

 ```
 sudo vi /etc/pacman.conf